 Still, she was helping out in the kitchen, enjoying her "stories" on daytime television with the girls.
 She knew who she was and where she lived.
 During the holiday dinner, she said, out of the blue, "Something is wrong in my house!"
 Then she would hold her hands over ears, elbows on the table, as if trying to keep her brains inside her head.
 After dinner, we'd play music and she'd do a little jig or jut out a hip, cracking everyone up.
 Always my dad's dance partner, it was the first time I'd seen her dance alone and she seemed to enjoy the freedom of it.

 A month later on Christmas Day, Mom began to exhibit severe behavioral aggression, throwing furniture and screaming constantly.
 I called her doctor for help but he wasn't available.
 An on-call physician prescribed an antidepressant and after two pills she passed out.
 Afraid we had overdosed her, we called 911.
 An ambulance arrived and several paramedics crowded into the house.

-The paramedics transferred her to the ER where she was diagnosed with vascular dementia, similar to mid-stage, late onset Alzheimers.
-A couple of hours later she was back to herself, evaluated and medicated by a young ER doctor who seemed excited to have a case outside of his wheelhouse, consulting other physicians in order to ensure my mother was given the proper protocol.
+The paramedics transferred her to the ER where she was diagnosed with vascular dementia, similar to mid-stage, late-onset Alzheimer's.
+A couple of hours later she was back to herself, evaluated and medicated by a young ER doctor who seemed eager to have a case outside of his wheelhouse, consulting other physicians in order to ensure my mother was given the proper protocol.

-We returned home, postponing Christmas until the next day and had a soothing, lovely, drama-less holiday, opening what were to be my Dad's last presents to and from us.
-My brother and I began holistic therapies with my mother moving her into the guest bedroom so my Dad could rest, playing soothing music with the lights turned down low.
+We returned home, postponing Christmas until the next day, and had a soothing, lovely, drama-free holiday, opening what were to be my dad's last presents to and from us.
+My brother and I began holistic therapies with my mother moving her into the guest bedroom so my dad could rest, playing soothing music with the lights turned down low.
 When she had her next calm, coherent moment, she picked up another waste basket and pointed to it, pulling out trash.